Agamemnon: The Iliad

-The Iliad tells the story about the quarrel between Agamemnon and Achilles in the final year of the war.
-In book 1, following one of the Achaean Army's raids, Chryseis, daughter of Chryses, one of Apollo's priests, was taken as a war prize by Agamemnon.
-Chryses pleaded with Agamemnon to free his daughter but was met with little success.
-Chryses then prayed to Apollo for the safe return of his daughter, which Apollo responded to by unleashing a plague over the Achaean Army.
-After learning from the Prophet Calchas that the plague could be dispelled by returning Chryseis to her father, Agamemnon reluctantly agreed (but first berated Calchas for previously forcing Agamemnon to sacrifice his daughter Iphigenia) and released his prize.
-However, as compensation for his lost prize, Agamemnon demanded a new prize.
-He stole an attractive slave called Briseis, one of the spoils of war, from Achilles.
-This created a rift between Achilles and Agamemnon, causing Achilles to withdraw from battle and refuse to fight.
+The Iliad tells the story of the quarrel between Agamemnon and Achilles in the final year of the war.
+In Book One, following one of the Achaean army's raids, Chryseis, daughter of Chryses, one of Apollo's priests, is taken as a war prize by Agamemnon.
+Chryses pleads with Agamemnon to free his daughter but meets with little success.
+Chryses then prays to Apollo for the safe return of his daughter.
+Apollo responds by unleashing a plague over the Achaean army.
+The prophet Calchas tells that the plague may be dispelled by returning Chryseis to her father.
+After bitterly berating Calchas for his painful prophecies, which first forced him to sacrifice his daughter and now to return his concubine, Agamemnon reluctantly agrees.
+However, Agamemnon demands a new prize from the army as compensation and seizes Achilles' prize, the beautiful captive Briseis.
+This creates deadly resentment between Achilles and Agamemnon, causing Achilles to withdraw from battle and refuse to fight.

-Agamemnon then received a dream from Zeus telling him to rally his forces and attack the Trojans in book 2.
-After several days of fighting, including duels between Menelaus and Paris, and between Ajax and Hector, the Achaeans were pushed back to the fortifications around their ships.
-In book 9, Agamemnon, having realized Achilles's importance in winning the war against the Trojan Army, sent ambassadors begging for Achilles to return, offering him riches and the hand of his daughter in marriage.
-Achilles refused, only being spurred back into action when Patroclus was killed in battle by Hector, eldest son of King Priam and Queen Hecuba.
-In book 19 Agamemnon reconciled with Achilles, giving him the offered rewards for returning to the war, before Achilles went out to turn back the Trojans and duel Hector.
-After Hector's death, Agamemnon assisted Achilles in performing Patroclus' funeral in book 23.
-Agamemnon volunteered for the javelin throwing contest, one of the games being held in Patroclus' honor, but his skill with the javelin is so well known that Achilles awarded him the prize without contest.
+Agamemnon is then visited in a dream by Zeus who tells him to rally his forces and attack the Trojans (in Book Two).
+After several days of fighting, including duels between Menelaus and Paris, and between Ajax and Hector, the Achaeans are pushed back to the fortifications around their ships.
+In Book Nine, Agamemnon, having realized Achilles's importance in winning the war, sends ambassadors begging for Achilles to return, offering him riches and the hand of his daughter in marriage.
+Achilles refuses, only being spurred back into action when his companion Patroclus is killed in battle by Hector, eldest son of King Priam and Queen Hecuba.
+In Book Nineteen, Agamemnon, reconciled with Achilles, gives him the offered rewards for returning to the war.
+Achilles sets out to turn back the Trojans and to duel with Hector.
+After Hector's death, Agamemnon assists Achilles in performing Patroclus' funeral in Book Twenty-three.
+Agamemnon volunteers for the javelin throwing contest, one of the games being held in Patroclus' honor, but his skill with the javelin is so well known that Achilles awards him the prize without contest.